bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 ~~~

 Therefore, 0.8333 is the estimated mean comparing Spray B to Spray A (as B - A),
 -12.4167 compares Spray C to Spray A (as C - A) and so on.
-The inferencial statistics: standard
+The inferential statistics: standard
 errors, t value and P-value all correspond to those comparisons.
 The intercept, 14.5, is the
 mean for Spray A. So, its inferential statistics are testing whether or not the mean for
 Spray A is zero.
 As is often the case, this test isn't terribly informative and often yields